Origin | Anterior superior iliac spine (ASIS) Anterior aspect of the iliac crest |

 Actions

-The TFL assists various muscles groups in the stabilisation and movement of the hip and knee joints.
-For example, it works with the gluteus medius and gluteus minimus during internal rotation and abduction of the hip.
-Both the gluteus maximus and TFL connect via an aponeurosis to the iliotibial tract and due to this the TFL is also able to work with the gluteus maximus to abduct the hip.
-In addition to abduction, it can also assist with flexion of the hip.
-However, the hip flexion the TFL provides is weak comparative to primary hip flexors, such as the rectus femoris and iliopsoas muscle group [6] [7].
+The TFL muscle assists several muscle groups in stabilising and moving the hip and knee joints.
+For instance, it works together with the gluteus medius and gluteus minimus during internal rotation and abduction of the hip.
+Moreover, both the gluteus maximus and TFL are connected to the iliotibial tract via an aponeurosis, enabling the TFL to also help the gluteus maximus in hip abduction.
+Besides abduction, the TFL can assist with hip flexion as well, although it is relatively weak compared to the primary hip flexors, such as the rectus femoris and iliopsoas muscle group [7] [8].

 The TFL connects into the iliotibial tract via an aponeurosis.
 The iliotibial tract then inserts onto the iliotibial tubercle (also known as Gerdy’s tubercle).
 Due to this, contraction of the TFL can contribute to flexion of the knee joint (because the iliotibial tract crosses the knee joint).
 However, the TFL can only contribute to knee flexion beyond approximately 30 degrees.
 This connection of the TFL to the tibia via the iliotibial tract is how it can assist in stabilisation of the knee joint.
 The TFL can also act on the iliotibial tract to assist in lateral rotation of the tibia [8] [9].